 The summary, provided in table form, is by necessity less detailed than the full Agreements and Action Plans.
-Links to each province/ territory's documents are included in Table 5 to enable follow-up for further details.
+Links to each province/territories' documents are included in Table 5 to enable follow-up for further details.
 Noting that the Agreements also cover other important policy, programme and process issues such as Quality, Inclusion, Indigenous ELCC, Data, Community Consultation, Accountability, the topics summarized in this report comprise Affordability, Auspice, Expansion and the Workforce.

-1 Now in preparation, expected to be published early in 2023.A summary of the Canada-Wide Early Learning and Child Care Agreements and Action Plans2
+1 Now in preparation, expected to be published early in 2023.